What is long COVID brain fog—and can it be cleared?

 In one 2022 study published in Nature, British researchers analyzed the brain MRI images of people before and almost five months after they were infected with COVID.
 They compared these images to those of people who tested negative for the infection.
 The study showed that infection with COVID was associated with greater reduction in brain size, especially in parts of the brain involved in memory and executive functioning.
 Not all those with COVID experienced these brain-related changes, and the damage was greater for those with severe cases that required hospitalization.
 The researchers noted, however, that even some people with mild infections had evidence of reductions in areas of the brain tied to executive functioning.
 On average, the study showed declines in these regions was at most 1.8 percent.

-While the virus may have possible direct effects on the brain, some researchers think that most of the damage is related to indirect effects related to COVID infection, such as inflammation that may harm brain cells.
+While the virus may have possible direct effects on the brain, some researchers believe that most of the damage comes from indirect effects of COVID infection, such as inflammation that harms brain cells.
 Certain other viruses like HIV and Epstein Barr (the virus that causes mononucleosis) may cause brain fog in this way.
-Recent research in mice also suggests that mild COVID may trigger an increase in the same inflammatory cells that cause chemo brain, or mental cloudiness that can be related to cancer treatment or to some types of cancers themselves.
+Some experts have observed that Long COVID brain fog resembles “chemo brain,” or mental cloudiness related to inflammation caused by cancer treatment or some types of cancers.

 And for people who have had more severe infections, factors related to hospital stays may contribute to brain fog.
 One of the symptoms of post-intensive care syndrome (a combination of physical, mental, and emotional symptoms that continues after leaving the intensive care unit) is cognitive impairment, or difficulty thinking.
 Lack of oxygen and stroke (a relatively rare but possible complication of COVID) can also cause difficulties with thinking, particularly among those with additional risk factors, such as diabetes, high blood pressure, and high cholesterol.